rozek/banglejs-2-activities/README.md

 ## Layouting ##

 The built-in layout library significantly simplifies the implementation of non-trivial user interfaces.
 It has its limitations, but these may easily be overcome with "custom renderers" and functions which generate the appropriate layout descriptions.

+### additional Concepts ###

+The built-in "layout" library is really helpful when it comes to creating non-trivial user interfaces on the Bangle - but it has its limitations.
+Two of them are really painful:

+* the set of built-in component types is rather limited - fortunately, however, you can provide your own renderers, at least
+* the way of describing a user interface tends to repeated writing down of the same settings over and over again

+The controls mentioned in this section deal with these pain points in the following manner:

+* "factory functions" - to be used instead of object literals - provide a more abstract and, thus, more comfortable way of describing individual components as they can hide details of their settings from the programmer
+* "common settings" may be defined (once) in form of an object literal and then provided as part of a control description in a (newly introduced) `common` attribute - the "factory functions" already take care of this attribute and use them as defaults.
+"Common settings" may be easily cascaded (by means of `Object.assign`) and overwritten in factory functions, if need be

 ### Label ###